transloadit/uppy/website/src/docs/xhrupload.md

 ### `formData: true`

-Configures whether or not to use a multipart form upload, using [FormData][].
+Configures whether to use a multipart form upload, using [FormData][].
 This works similarly to using a `<form>` element with an `<input type="file">` for uploads.
 When set to `true`, file metadata is also sent to the endpoint as separate form fields.
 When set to `false`, only the file contents are sent.